timdrevitch/classic-todo-app/README.md

 In the app, users can perform all 4 typical CRUD opperations.
 They can create todos, read all active todos, update todos to be complete, and delete todos.

 🔸 **Stack:**
 This application is using the MERN development stack.
-For the frontend/client, we are using React⚛️ along with several other dependencies including Axios🅰, React Icons⚛️, React Oauth/Google🅶, and Styled Components💅.
-For the backend/server, we are using NodeJS🅝 along with several other dependencies including ExpressJS🅔, Cors〄, Dotenv🔐, Nodemon☿, Concurrently⇶, and Mongoose🌱.
+For the frontend/client, I am using React⚛️ along with several other dependencies including Axios🅰, React Icons⚛️, React Oauth/Google🅶, and Styled Components💅.
+For the backend/server, I am using NodeJS🅝 along with several other dependencies including ExpressJS🅔, Cors〄, Dotenv🔐, Nodemon☿, Concurrently⇶, and Mongoose🌱.
 The app is being hosted by Heroku♊️ and the database is located on MongoDB Atlas🌱.